Hot Cross Buns (song)

 Hot Cross Buns was an English street cry, later perpetuated as a nursery rhyme and an aid in musical education.
 It refers to the spiced English confection known as a hot cross bun, which is associated with the end of Lent and is eaten on Good Friday in various countries.
-The song has a Roud Folk Song Index number of 13029.
+The song has the Roud Folk Song Index number of 13029.